 Prior to Harvard, Sen worked in the San Francisco and Seattle offices of Deloitte Consulting LLP as a consultant helping clients optimize their business processes.
 She received a B.Eng. in Electrical Engineering from McGill University and a M.S. in Management Science and Engineering from Stanford University.
 She has also passed all three levels of the CFA curriculum.

 Sen grew up in Shanghai, Paris, New York City and Montreal, and is fluent in Mandarin Chinese and French.
-She enjoys traveling and skiing during her free time.
+She enjoys traveling and learning about new cultures during her free time.